damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.md

   1. Internal issues related to documentation and gitlab.com usage: Use [GitLab HQ](https://dev.gitlab.org/gitlab/gitlabhq)
   1. Internal issues related to the organization: Use [GitLab Organization](https://dev.gitlab.org/gitlab/organization)
   1. Internal issues relate to Enterprise Edition: Use [GitLab EE](https://dev.gitlab.org/gitlab/gitlab-ee)

+### GitLab Instances<a name="gitlab-instances"></a>
+We have two GitLab instances that we use primarily, namely the 'dev' server and the free SaaS of GitLab at GitLab.com.

+#### dev.gitlab.org
+* This server is only accessible to people from GitLab the company.
+* This is the instance we use for customers development.
+* In addition, all our internal (company) issues are found here as well.
+* This server is updated from master every night, so we quickly see if we broke something.
+* Often referred to as `dev`.

+#### GitLab.com
+* This is the SaaS of GitLab.
+Everyone can host their repository for free here and this is where the majority of open source contributions come in.
+Unless there's a good reason not to (customer information disclosure, undisclosed security issues, etc.), do your development and submit your merge requests here [in the open](https://about.gitlab.com/2015/08/03/almost-everything-we-do-is-now-open/).

+#### Other instances
+Many developers set up their own private GitLab instance somewhere, for instance to test and work with LDAP or Active Directory, to give demos, or for various other reasons.

 ### Security<a name="security"></a>